 Another foundational truth in Christianity is forgiveness.
-What specifically does that mean to us?
-Pastor Mark Gungor of Celebration Church in Green Bay Wisconsin defines forgiveness Thusly:
+We pray that God would forgive us our sins, but what specifically does that mean to us?
+Pastor Mark Gungor of Celebration Church in Green Bay Wisconsin defines forgiveness thusly:

 - Forgiveness is not an act of any sort and has no physical action

 - Forgiveness is not an emotion that we can feel and share